 I tried different recipes and found my favorite combinations.
-Of course being a chocoholic this recipes is now the one I make the most often!
+Of course, being a chocoholic this recipe is now the one I make the most often!

 Banana Bread Ingredients Substitutions

-If you made banana bread before, you’ll know that there are thousands of recipes out there.
-You can substitute almost every ingredients depending on what you have available.
+If you made banana bread before, you'll know that there are thousands of recipes out there.
+You can substitute almost every ingredient depending on what you have available.

 See below a list of the essential ingredients to make a good banana bread and the suggested substitutions.

-- Bananas: This is the only ingredient which you cannot substitute of course.
+- Bananas: This is the only ingredient that you cannot substitute of course.

 - Fat: Fat is essential in any baking recipe but it can be easily substituted with other ingredients.
 You can use vegetable oil, butter, avocado oil, or even applesauce.
 The quantity for all substitutions is 1:1.

 - Raising Agent: A raising agent is also essential in every baking recipe.
 The most common are baking powder and baking soda.
-You can either use 1 tsp of baking soda or 2 tsp of baking powder.
+You can either use 1 teaspoon of baking soda or 2 teaspoon of baking powder.

-- Eggs: If you don’t want to use eggs and want to make this banana bread vegan, you can susbtitute them with 2 tbsp of flexseed meal mixed with 6 tbsp of water.
+- Eggs: If you don't want to use eggs and want to make this banana bread vegan, you can substitute them with 2 tablespoon of flaxseed meal mixed with 6 tablespoon of water.

 - Milk: You can use any dairy or non-dairy milk of your choice.
 Try it with almond, oat, or even goat milk.

-- Salt and Vanilla: This 2 guys are really essential to balance all the flavors and I wouldn’t avoid them nor substitute them.
+- Salt and Vanilla: These 2 guys are really essential to balance all the flavors and I wouldn't avoid them nor substitute them.

-- Other additions: This is the fun part, you cann add to the bread other extra ingredients such as spices, nuts, dried fruit and chocolate chips.
+- Other additions: This is the fun part, you can add to the bread other extra ingredients such as spices, nuts, dried fruit and chocolate chips.